JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab0-ConfigureLabEnvironment.md

 - Install Visual Studio Code
 - Install the Power Platform Tools extension
 - Configure an authentication profile to your Developer environment
+- Create a publisher and solution for our customizations, and set this as our default for the environment

 This lab will take approximately 15 minutes to complete.